sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 # Analysis and Findings

 I conduct my final analysis in R because it has a [package](https://cran.r-project.org/web/packages/DirichletReg/DirichletReg.pdf) for fitting Dirichlet regression models (although in light of my findings, I haven't actually ended up using this package).
-You can find this code in ```4_analysis.R```.

 ## Phases of school